 Four-week-old Wistar rats and SHR were taken for the study.
-The animals were divided into four groups of ten animals each: 1) Wistar rats, 2) SHR, 3) Wistar rats treated by losartan,

-4) SHR treated by losartan.
-Losartan was daily administered in a dose 20 mg/kg/day dissolved in drinking water by gavage.
-The experiment lasted 5 weeks and in all groups blood pressure (BP) was measured indirectly of pre-warmed animals by the plethysmographic method on the tail artery.
+The animals were divided into four groups of 10 animals each: 1) Wistar rats, 2) SHR, 3) Wistar rats treated by losartan, 4) SHR treated by losartan.
+Losartan was administered daily by gavage in a dose 20 mg/kg/day (dissolved in drinking water).
+The experiment lasted five weeks and in all groups blood pressure (BP) was measured indirectly by the plethysmographic method on the tail artery of prewarmed animals.

-At the end of the experiment the animals (nine weeks old) were sacrificed by an overdose of anaesthesia, the chest was opened and the cardiovascular system was perfused at a constant pressure of 120 mm Hg for 10 min via a cannula placed in the left ventricle.
+At the end of the experiment 9-week-old animals were sacrificed by an overdose of anesthesia, the chest was opened and the cardiovascular system was perfused at a constant pressure of 120 mm Hg for 10 min via a cannula placed in the left ventricle.
 As a fixative 300 mM glutaraldehyde in 100 mM phosphate buffer was used.
 After perfusion the hearts were excised and weighed.
-The proximal part of the the septal branch of the left descending coronary artery (RS) was excised, cleaned, divided into three segments (about 1 mm), fixed with the same fixative, postfixed with 40 mM OsO4, stained en block with uranylacetate, dehydrated through ascending concentration of alcohol and embedded in Durcupan ACM (Sigma).
+The proximal part of the septal branch of the left descending coronary artery (RS) was excised, cleaned, divided into three segments (about 1 mm), fixed with the same fixative, postfixed with 40 mM OsO4, stained en block with uranylacetate, dehydrated through ascending concentration of alcohol and embedded in Durcupan ACM (Sigma).
 Two randomly selected blocks of the artery were cut perpendicularly to the longitudinal axis.
 The inner diameter (ID) and arterial wall thickness - tunica intima and tunica media (WT) were measured in light microscopy.
 The arterial wall thickness was measured at about 45° intervals around the circumference of the artery.
-The cross sectional area - tunica intima and tunica media (CSA) and circumferential tension (BP x ID/WT) were calculated.
+The cross-sectional area of tunica intima and tunica media (CSA) and circumferential tension (BP x ID/WT) were calculated.

-In the coronary artery volume densities (VD) of endothelial cells, subendothelial matrix (space between endothelial cells and first layer of smooth muscle cells, including elastic lamina), smooth muscle cells, and extracellular matrix among smooth muscle cells were measured by the point counting method (Weibel et al., 1966) using ultrathin sections.
-The same blocks used for light microscopic measurements were used for morphometric measurements at electron microscope level.
-Volume density was calculated: total number of points falling on a particular structure/total number of points falling on the entire vessel wall

-(tunica intima + tunica media), expressed as μm3/μm3 vessel wall (tunica intima + tunica media).
+In the coronary artery volume densities (VD) of endothelial cells, subendothelial matrix (space between endothelial cells and first layer of smooth muscle cells, including elastic lamina), smooth muscle cells, and extracellular matrix among smooth muscle cells were measured by the point counting method (Weibel et al. 1966) using ultrathin sections.
+The same blocks used for light microscopic measurements were also used for morphometric measurements at electron microscope level.
+Volume density was calculated: total number of points falling on a particular structure/total number of points falling on the entire vessel wall (tunica intima + tunica media), expressed as $\mu m^3/\mu m^3$ vessel wall (tunica intima + tunica media).
 From the values of volume densities, appropriate CSAs were calculated.

-Values are given as mean ± S.E.M.
-Anova and Bonferroni test for unpaired variables were used for statistical evaluation.
+Values are given as mean \pm S.E.M.
+ANOVA and Bonferroni test for unpaired variables were used for statistical evaluation.
 Results were considered significantly different when P<0.05.